 Alternatively, you can raise these concerns with us prior to submitting your data by contacting the team via email.

 In 2023 we introduced an anonymous staff perceptions survey that will be repeated bi-annually.
 Organisations can opt into this aspect alongside submitting their diversity data.
 Participation is optional but strongly encouraged.
-The next survey will run in 2025.
+The survey is running for the second time in 2025.

 The purpose of the anonymised staff perceptions survey is to understand how quantitative diversity data collected through the annual data submissions translates to inclusive working environments.

-Key findings will be published in aggregate form to provide across-sector benchmark through which progress can also be tracked over time.
+Key findings are published in aggregate form to provide a cross-sector benchmark through which progress can also be tracked over time.

-When signing up for The RACE Report, you will be able to opt in to participating in the staff perceptions survey.
+When signing up for The RACE Report in 2025, you will be able to opt in to participating in the staff perceptions survey.
 The staff perceptions survey is available for any organisation participating in The RACE Report.

-The survey will be based on closed questions asking staff to identify their experiences e.g.through agreement/disagreement scales on topics like the provision of a working environment free of discrimination and harassment, if they have witnessed any discrimination, the ability to be themselves at work without worrying about how they will be accepted, their sense of belonging to the organisation, access to opportunities and progression, and organisational culture.
+The survey includes a mix of open and closed questions asking staff to identify their experiences e.g. through open text boxes or agreement/disagreement scales on topics like the provision of a working environment free of discrimination and harassment, if they have witnessed any discrimination, the ability to be themselves at work without worrying about how they will be accepted, their sense of belonging to the organisation, access to opportunities and progression, and organisational culture.
 A copy of the questions is available on our resources page.
-This is to enable you to see what questions will be asked - the survey will not be sent to staff as a pdf but will be in the format of an online survey.

-Staff will be asked to identify what organisation they work for, and will be asked about their personal characteristics / identity but they will not asked for their name or any contact details.
+Staff are asked to identify what organisation they work for, and are asked about their personal characteristics / identity but they are not asked for their name or any contact details.

-In 2024, we are piloting the collection of intersectional data.
-We want to do this to further increase the transparency of who is and isn’t represented across the sector.
+We introduced this element to further increase the transparency of who is and isn’t represented across the sector.

-The pilot will involve cross-tabulating race/ethnicity with otherpersonal characteristics to allow us to understand who is and isn’t represented in the sector in more detail.
+Submitting intersectional data involves cross-tabulating race/ethnicity with other personal characteristics to allow us to understand who is and isn’t represented in the sector in more detail.

 • Age